fxlui/medician/README.md

    expo start
    ```

-## Design Problem
+## Design Considerations

+### Clinical Research

 Medician provides a solution to the common clinical problem of effectively tracking PROs (Patient Reported Outcomes).
-Users are able to document different aspects regarding their
-Symptoms, treatment cycles, exercises and appointments all in one place.

-The design implementation was based upon research conducted on two medical doctors and their clinical experience.
-First was a senior cancer specialist working in Westmead Hospital and the second a general practitioner working at a private clinic located in Strathfield.
+The design implementation was based upon interviews conducted on two medical doctors of their clinical experience.
+First was a senior cancer specialist working at Westmead Hospital and the second a general practitioner working in a private clinic located in Strathfield.

-Each physician was asked questions regarding:
+Each physician were asked questions regarding:

 - Their clinical interaction with patients
-- How their work can be simplified
+- The important details to monitor for patients
-- Current method of patients tracking their health
+- How patients currently keep track of their health
-- What they hope to see in an app
+- How can an app help the doctor and patient

+### Research Findings

+The research findings show that patients often forget details about their symptoms and treatments.
+Patients with chronic diseases such as cancer and diabetes patients would be encouraged to keep a physical diary to record PROs such as pain, medicine taken, and more.
+The diary records will then be used to gauge a treatment’s toxicity and effectiveness.
+When a patient enters the consultation with their diaries, the doctors find that they are often disorganised, cluttered and missing certain critical information.
+Furthermore, there is no standardised way of bookkeeping, some patients give a qualitative description of their symptoms while others would have a quantitative description.
+In the past paper forms used to be handed out to patients, however this has been phased out in many clinics now.

+### Conclusion

+It is evident from the findings above that there is a need for a standardised way to track PROs.
+With a shift in how people document, there arises a need for an effective digital solution that patients can use to document their experience of a treatment.

+### Solution

+Medician provide users with the ability to document different aspects of the symptoms they experience.
+Depending on which symptom they choose within the app, a specific question flow will be selected that will ask targeted questions about the situation.
+This feature aims to help physicians better understand how a patient’s health evolves over the course of their treatment.
+The app provides a standardised way for patients to record their outcomes, achieved through the requirement of quantitative answers.
+Users are also able to set up a routine to remind them to take medicine, exercises and appointments.

 ## Tech Stack